 WMSD is one of the most common reasons for early retirement due to ill-health.
 For example, in the NHS it’s 49% of all cases.
 However, most musculoskeletal disorders are temporary.

 At the early onset of WMSD, symptoms disappear.
 Either with adequate rest or change to work activities.
-Also, our bodies does an amazing job of healing itself.
+Also, our bodies do an amazing job of healing themselves.
 And if treatment is required, most sufferers recover.

 Prevalence of Work-Related Musculoskeletal Disorders